Preventing Sexual Assault on Campus

 Education About Sexual Consent

-USU continues to educate the campus community about sexual consent throug digital marketing and posters across campus.
-All 2,000+ first-year students taking the orientation class, Connections, received education about consent along with an introduction to the bystander intervention training.
+USU continues to educate the campus community about sexual consent through digital marketing and posters across campus.
+All 2,000+ first-year students taking the freshman orientation class, Connections, received education about consent along with an introduction to the bystander intervention training.

 Consent workshops are offered by the Sexual Assault and Anti-Violence Information office and by the Title IX prevention specialist.
 Workshops are available upon request for student clubs or groups, classes, or for staff and faculty who want to better understand USU policy.